KatherineMichel/stanford-code-in-place-final-project/README.md

 ### Milestone 2- Modify the Image

 * Unfortunately, Twython, Pillow, and SimpleImage were not compatible, so I used Pillow directly
-* My SimpleImage algorithms are commented out at the bottom of this file
-* Pass list of image filter algorithms into `random.choice()` to randomly choose an algorithm
+* Pass a list of image filter algorithms into `random.choice()` to randomly choose an algorithm
 * The chosen image filter algorithm function will be called, passing in the `new_image` and `file_path`
 * After the algorithm is applied, `save_image()` function will be called to save and return the modified image
 * Optionally, uncomment `modified_image.show()` to show the image locally after transformation